Sullivan Expedition

-The Sullivan Expedition (also known as the Sullivan-Clinton Expedition, the Sullivan Campaign, and the Sullivan-Clinton Campaign) was a United States military campaign under the command of General John Sullivan during the American Revolutionary War, lasting from June to October 1779, against the four British-allied nations of the Iroquois (also known as the Haudenosaunee).
-The campaign was ordered by George Washington in response to Iroquois and Loyalist attacks on American settlements in the Wyoming Valley, and Cherry Valley.
+The Sullivan Expedition (also known as the Sullivan-Clinton Expedition, the Sullivan Campaign, and the Sullivan-Clinton Campaign) was a United States military campaign under the command of General John Sullivan during the American Revolutionary War, lasting from June to October 1779, against the four British-allied tribes of the Iroquois Confederacy.

+The campaign was ordered by George Washington in response to the Haudenosaunee and Loyalist destruction of American settlements in the Wyoming Valley, and Cherry Valley.
 The campaign had the aim of "the total destruction and devastation of their settlements."
-Four Continental Army brigades carried out a scorched-earth campaign in the territory of the Iroquois Confederacy in what is now central New York.
+Four Continental Army brigades carried out a scorched-earth campaign in the territory of the Haudenosaunee Confederacy in what is now central New York.

-The expedition was largely successful, with 40 Iroquois villages razed and their crops and food stores destroyed.
-The campaign drove just over 5,000 Iroquois to Fort Niagara seeking British protection, and depopulated the area for post-war settlement.
-Some scholars argue that it was an attempt to annihilate the Iroquois and describe the campaign as a genocide although this term is disputed.
-Today this area is the heartland of Upstate New York, with thirty-five monoliths marking the path of Sullivan's troops and the locations of the Iroquois villages they razed dotting the region, having been erected by the New York State Education Department in 1929 to commemorate the 150th anniversary of the expedition.
+The expedition was largely successful, with 40 Haudenosaunee villages razed and their crops and food stores destroyed.
+The campaign drove just over 5,000 Haudenosaunee to Fort Niagara seeking British protection, and depopulated the area for post-war settlement.
+Some scholars argue that it was an attempt to annihilate the Haudenosaunee and describe the campaign as a genocide, although this term is disputed.
+Today this area is the heartland of Upstate New York, with thirty-five monoliths marking the path of Sullivan's troops and the locations of the Haudenosaunee villages they razed dotting the region, having been erected by the New York State Education Department in 1929 to commemorate the 150th anniversary of the expedition.

 Overview

 Led by Major General John Sullivan and Brigadier General James Clinton, the expedition was conducted during the summer of 1779, beginning on June 18 when the army marched from Easton, Pennsylvania, to October 3 when it abandoned Fort Sullivan, built at Tioga, to return to George Washington's main camp in New Jersey.
-While the campaign had only one major battle at Newtown on the Chemung River in western New York, the expedition severely damaged the Iroquois nations' economies by destroying their crops, villages, and chattels.
-The death toll from exposure, starvation and disease the following winter dwarfed the casualties received in the Battle of Newtown, during which Sullivan's army of 3,200 Continental soldiers decisively defeated about 600 Iroquois and Loyalists.
+While the campaign had only one major battle at Newtown on the Chemung River in western New York, the expedition severely damaged the Haudenosaunee nations' economies by destroying their crops, villages, and chattels.
+The death toll from exposure, starvation and disease the following winter dwarfed the casualties received in the Battle of Newtown, during which Sullivan's army of 3,200 Continental soldiers decisively defeated about 600 Haudenosaunee and Loyalists.

-In response to 1778 attacks by Iroquois and Loyalists on American settlements, such as on Cobleskill, German Flatts, the Wyoming Valley and Cherry Valley, as well as Iroquois support of the British during the 1777 Battles of Saratoga, Sullivan's army carried out a scorched-earth campaign to put an end to Iroquois attacks.
-The American force methodically destroyed 40 Iroquois villages throughout the Finger Lakes region of western New York.
+In response to 1778 attacks by Haudenosaunee and Loyalists on American settlements, such as on Cobleskill, German Flatts, the Wyoming Valley and Cherry Valley, as well as Haudenosaunee support of the British during the 1777 Battles of Saratoga, Sullivan's army carried out a scorched-earth campaign to put an end to Haudenosaunee attacks.
+The American force methodically destroyed 40 Haudenosaunee villages throughout the Finger Lakes region of western New York.
 Thousands of Indigenous refugees fled to Fort Niagara on Lake Ontario at the mouth of the Niagara River.
 The devastation created great hardship for those who sheltered under British military protection outside Fort Niagara that winter, and many starved or froze to death, despite efforts by the British authorities to supply food and provide shelter using their limited resources.